Cyb3rC3lt/CrackMapExec-Modules/README.md

 **MACHINE-DESC Module - Failed server lookup displaying error handling**

-This example shows a scenario returning a Machine object described with the word 'z' can't be found.
+This example shows a scenario of a Machine object described with the word 'z' that can't be found.

 <img alt="da" src="/images/MACHINE-DESC-FAIL.jpg"/>